Burning Force

-is a 1989 third-person shooter arcade game developed and published by Namco in Japan.
-A home conversion for the Sega Genesis was released worldwide a year later.
+is a 1989 third-person shooter video game developed and published by Namco for arcades.
+It was initially released only in Japan in November 1989.
+A port for the Sega Genesis was released worldwide a year later.
 The player assumes control of the woman space cadet Hiromi Tengenji, a pilot training to become a member of the Space Force, who must complete each level by shooting down enemies with her airbike and avoiding projectiles.
 Gameplay is similar to Space Harrier, featuring a fixed camera position behind the player and having similar mechanics.
 It runs on the Namco System 2 arcade hardware.